HL7/fhir-medication-rems-ig/input/pagecontent/future-directions.md

 <p></p>

 ### Possible Additional Scenarios
-#### Checking a patient's REMS status systematically
-A provider, pharmacy or other REMS stakeholder checks the status of REMS requirements associated with a patient's prescription.
-Information is returned in structured form that the requesting system can use to trigger next steps, etc.

-<p></p>

 #### Patient enrollment using a patient-directed application
 A provider prescribes a medication that has a REMS for a patient and fills out the required patient enrollment forms.
 The patient receives a notification to attest that they have received any required education/documentation required by the REMS as well as the accuracy of the information contained on the forms.